pjechris/Akane/README.md

 Akane is a iOS framework that helps you building better native apps by adopting an **MVVM** design pattern.

+Head up to our [example](Example) if you want to see a framework real use-case.

+*NOTE: Current version (0.30) is in beta.
+[Click here](https://github.com/akane/Akane/tree/0.20.0) if you want documentation for latest stable release (0.20.0).*

 |               |  Main Goals  |
 |---------------|--------------|
 | :sweat_smile: | Safety: **minimize bad coding practices** as much as possible